-In order to gain credit via RPEL, the claimant's learning will need to meet the following criteria:
+In order to gain credit via RPEL, the learning against which a claim is made will need to meet the following criteria:

-- learning must be clearly differentiated from experience.
-(It is the claimant's knowledge, capacity for reflection, understanding and skills which are assessed for credit, not the experience in itself); - learning must be at a level appropriate to the a programme offered by the University; - knowledge, understanding and skills must be current.
-While experience may have occurred at any time, the claimant must be able to demonstrate that the acquired learning is up to date and has current applicability; - learning must be generally transferable outside the specific situation in which it was acquired.
-The learning should not be tied to one particular perspective but should show an ability to relate to a broader outlook; - learning must be capable of being demonstrated to, and assessed by, an expert in an appropriate subject area.
+learning must be clearly differentiated from experience.
+(It is the claimant's knowledge, capacity for reflection, understanding and skills which are assessed for credit, not the experience in itself);

+- learning must be at a level appropriate to the programme offered by the University; - knowledge, understanding and skills must be current.
+While experience may have occurred at any time, the claimant must be able to demonstrate that theacquired learning is up to date and has current applicability; - learning must be generally transferable outside the specific situation in which itwas acquired.
+The learning should not be tied to one particular perspective butshould show an ability to relate to a broader outlook; - learning must be capable of being demonstrated to, and assessed by, an expertin an appropriate subject area.